 FBi materials work together to keep your building looking young!

 FBi panels are 29 gauge, heat-treated, full-hard, high-tensile steel with a minimum yield point of 80,000 PSI.
-That's 60-78% higher than commonly used, thicker "soft" 28 or 26 gauge steel.
-Provides greater resistance to impact damage (hail, rocks, accidents, etc.)
+That's 60-78% higher than commonly used, thicker "soft" 28 or 26 gauge steel, and it provides greater resistance to impact damage (hail, rocks, accidents, etc.).